MahmoudHamdy00/Train-Ticket-Reservation-System/README.md

 # Train-Ticket-Reservation-System
-This is a desktop application that allows travelers to book a train ticket.
+It is a console application that allows travelers to reserve tickets, cancel a reservation, and display available seats

 I developed it when I was in my first year at the Faculty of Computers and Information, Assiut University